xuanlong-yu/xuanlong-yu.github.io/_pages/about.md

 Recent News
 ======
-`03/2024` one paper ([`PDF`](https://arxiv.org/abs/2403.00543)) is accepted by CVPR 2024, thanks to all the co-authors!\\
+`03/2024` One paper ([SURE](https://arxiv.org/abs/2403.00543)) is accepted at CVPR 2024, thanks to all the co-authors!\\
 `11/12/2023` I successfully defended my Ph.D. dissertation "Uncertainty quantification for vision regression tasks" [`PDF`](https://xuanlong-yu.github.io/files/phd_defense.pdf).
 Thank all the members of the jury, my dear supervisors, colleagues, friends and my parents.\\
-`09/12/2023` Happy to annouce that our paper [DIDO](https://arxiv.org/abs/2308.09065) has been accepted at AAAI 2024.
-This paper proposed a novel solution using auxliary networks for more effective uncertianty quantification for regression tasks.
-Code will be released at the beginning of the next year.\\
+`09/12/2023` One paper ([DIDO](https://arxiv.org/abs/2308.09065)) is accepted at AAAI 2024, thanks to all the co-authors!\\
-`10/2023` Happy to announce that our new dataset [InfraParis](https://arxiv.org/abs/2309.15751) has been accepted as Oral presentation at WACV 2024.
+`10/2023` Our dataset paper [InfraParis](https://arxiv.org/abs/2309.15751) is accepted as Oral presentation at WACV 2024, thanks to all the co-authors!
 The dataset contains RGB, Depth and Infrared images captured in the Paris area with manual semantic segmentation annotations.
 You may find more details [here](https://ensta-u2is.github.io/infraParis/).\\
 `05/2023` Happy to announce that the [MUAD challenge](https://codalab.lisn.upsaclay.fr/competitions/8007) is now on board at [UNCV Workshop](https://uncv2023.github.io/), [ICCV 2023](https://iccv2023.thecvf.com/).\\
 `04/05/2023` Honored to give a talk at SCAI, Sorbonne Université on "Towards scalable uncertainty estimation with deterministic methods, and their fair evaluation" [`PDF`](https://xuanlong-yu.github.io/files/sorbonne_talk.pdf).\\
 `03/2023 - 04/2023` One-month pleasant visit at Leiden University.